andrew-healey/context-compression/README.md

 done
 ```

 Result: Looks like maybe the attn score gets big when using big n_heads.
 No idea if that's important - it might not be, since we're stabilizing them.
 But I'm guessing it's a symptom of smth.
+To check it, just switch to `mha_coord_check_4` in the wandb link above.

 I think it's maybe just init effects.
 At init (i.e. step=0), the attn score seems to be linearly dependent on n_heads.
 Or maybe sqrt-dependent.
 Hrrm, why is this happening at all?
 Aren't I setting mup_zero_init to true?
 So all attention scores should be zero at init!!